-We will divide the assessment and notification of outcomes into two batches during the year.
+Assessment and notification of outcomes will be divided into three batches during the year.
 Each batch will contain applications that have been submitted to the grant opportunity over the preceding period.
-For example, the first batch will contain all applications submitted to the grant opportunity between the opening date of the application period and 3 July 2019.
-The second batch will contain all applications submitted to the grant opportunity over the next four months, ending 6 November 2019.
+For example, the first batch will contain all applications submitted to the grant opportunity between the opening date of the application period and 15 July 2020.